 MTSA has assigned a staff person to oversee submissions and work with students as they become familiar with clinical record completion on Medatrax.
 MTSA reserves the right to spot check for accuracy with the affiliate to which the student was assigned.
 MTSA uses this record to perform time studies periodically at selected affiliate sites.
-This record is very important, as it is submitted as a part of the student's final transcript to the Council on Certification of Nurse Anesthetists (CCNA) for their determination of the student's eligibility to take the National Certification Examination upon graduation.
+This record is very important, as it is submitted as a part of the student's final transcript to the NBCRNA for their determination of the student's eligibility to take the National Certification Examination upon graduation.
 Instructions will be given during First Quarter Orientation regarding the accurate completion of this form.
 Medatrax has been very willing to help students with data entry issues.

-Other Documentation:
+Other Documentation